quake101/CosmosCollection/README.md

-# CosmosCollection
+# Cosmos Collection

-A personal astrophotography catalog and image viewer for organizing and exploring your celestial images.
+A personal astrophotography catalog and session planning tools for organizing and exploring your celestial images.

 ## Overview

-CosmosCollection is designed to help astrophotographers manage their image collections with features tailored specifically for astronomical photography.
+Cosmos Collection is designed to help astrophotographers manage their image collections with features tailored specifically for astronomical photography.
 Keep track of your deep sky objects, planetary shots, and wide-field captures all in one place.

 ## Features